iterative/dvc.org/content/docs/user-guide/data-management/importing-external-data.md

-# Importing External Data
+# External Data

 To version data that lives outside of your local <abbr>project</abbr>, you can import it.
-You can choose whether to download that data and whether to push copies of it to your [DVC remote].
+You can choose whether to download that data and whether to push copies to your [DVC remote].
 This makes importing the data useful even if you want to track the data in-place at its original source location.

 ## How importing external data works